hibbitts-design/grav-skeleton-helios-open-reader/pages/00.readers/reader-list.md

 show_oer_attribution: false
 ---

-The **Grav Helios Open Reader**, when paired with the [Grav Premium Helios theme](https://getgrav.org/premium/helios), is a ready-to-use platform for publishing one or more open readers, guides, or other educational publications on the web.
+The **Grav Helios Open Reader**, when paired with the [Grav Premium Helios theme](https://getgrav.org/premium/helios), is a ready-to-use platform for publishing open readers, guides, and other educational publications on the web – a modern, clean home for reading materials that you keep and control.

-It gives your content a modern, clean, and organized home on the web – a place to openly share reading materials that you keep and control.
-Content is stored as simple text files you can keep locally, and it runs on nearly any web hosting service.

-Browse the readers below – one a guide to the Helios Open Reader platform itself, the other a sample open education reader you can use as a starting point:
+Browse the readers below – one a guide to the platform itself, the other a sample open education reader you can use as a starting point: